 Agnes -[commenting on the “Method” school of acting] “The Method school thinks the emotion is the art.
 It isn’t.
 All emotion isn’t sublime.
 The theater isn’t reality.
 If you want reality, go to the morgue.
 The theater is human behavior that is effective and interesting.” –from Charles Tranberg’s book I Love the Illusion: The Life and Career of Agnes Moorehead

 Tranberg’s book is a wonderful read, he discusses from the beginning, the wealth of material he found at the historical society at the University of Wisconsin’s Historical Society.
-It’ is a marvelous place with marble floors warn down by years and the warm & musty smell of by-gone years, the building holds the archives to so many historical documents and films.
+It is a marvelous place with marble floors worn down by years and the warm & musty smell of bygone years, the building holds the archives of so many historical documents and films.
 For Agnes Moorehead, 159 boxes of material to be precise.
-He was not just a fan of Endora but her performances on old time radio in which she really shined.
+He was not just a fan of Endora but her performances on old-time radio in which she really shined.
 His book hints that her fire and brimstone Rev. John Moorehead with his sermons had a bit of the frustrated actor in the man, and why Aggie felt drawn to theater in the first place.
 He also read Shakespeare to the children.
 Her mother Molly was the boisterous outgoing flamboyant one who lived to be 106 and died in 1990… always saying what was on her mind, unless it was a strictly personal subject… sound familiar?